mahaxyz/docs/security/deployed-addresses.md

 ## Cross-Chain Addresses <a href="#layer-2-addresses" id="layer-2-addresses"></a>

-The protocol leverages the [connext bridge](https://www.connext.network/) to enable features such as native restaking, cross-chain bridging, and cross-chain governance.
+The protocol leverages the [LayerZero Bridge](https://layerzero.network/) to enable features such as native restaking, cross-chain bridging, and cross-chain governance.

 {% tabs %}
 {% tab title="ZAI" %}